Carvers Creek State Park: The Rockefeller House and Mill Pond

 The Rockefeller House is situated on the edge of a 100-acre mill pond.
 The house is the former winter estate of James Stillman Rockefeller, great-nephew to John D. Rockefeller of Standard Oil.
 The house is 6,000 sq. feet, with two stories of living space, an attic, and a basement.
 Most of the house has its original wood flooring, and much of the house has wood to ceiling plank walls.
-The exception to this is the kitchen and servants area, which were remodeled in the 70's.
-The house, along with other structures not yet accessible by the public, were added to the National Register of Historic Places in the early 1990s.
+The exception is the kitchen and servants area, which were remodeled in the 70s.
+The house and other structures were added to the National Register of Historic Places in the early 1990s.
 The house interior is normally closed to the public, with one or two guided tours being offered a month.

 The mill pond outside the house dates back to the 1800s when the property was used for lumber cutting and processing.
 Its held back by an old earth works dam on its south-east edge.
-Three water gates are located beneath the pavilion, which was formerly the logging deck for the pond. at the other end of the dam is another, more modern gate used to power a gristmill.
-At the for end of the cypress loop trail is an observation deck that allows fishing.
-Canoeing is also available on the pond, though swimming is not allowed.
+Three water gates are located beneath the pavilion, which was formerly the logging deck for the pond.
+At the other end of the dam is a modern gate used to power a gristmill.
+At the far end of the cypress loop trail is an observation deck that allows fishing.
+Canoeing is also available on the pond.

 Restoration of the Mill Pond

-September 29, 2016, surprise flood waters rushing down the creek burst the dam, emptying the millpond of most its water and returning it to a creek.
-This damage was compounded weeks later by the flood waters of hurricane Mathew.
+On September 29, 2016, flood waters rushing down the creek burst the dam, emptying the millpond of most its water and returning it to a creek.
+The damage was compounded weeks later by the flood waters of Hurricane Mathew.
 Due to the loss of the pond, fishing and canoeing were no longer available at Carvers Creek.
 Access to the observation deck, the pavilion, the gristmill, and the dam were restricted as well for safety reasons.
 The state had plans to replace the dam; initial projections put the completion time at between two and five years from commencement.
 As of September 18, 2020, the lower gate of the restored dam was closed to allow the millpond to refill.
 The pond is being stocked with native fish to help restore populations.
 Fishing, with valid NC state fishing license, and guided canoe trips are once again available.
-The observation deck unfortunately burned down in a wildfire in March 2019, but possible plans to restore it are in the works.
-Access to the pavilion, the gristmill, and the dam remain restricted due to safety reasons.
+The observation deck burned down in a wildfire in March 2019, but possible plans to restore it are in the works.
+Access to the pavilion, the gristmill, and the dam remain restricted for safety reasons.